Xatra1/coin-clicker-source/docs/knownbugs.md

 Bugs marked with a ! are critical, and bugs marked with a ? need further testing to see if they're a recurring problem.
+Bugs that are crossed out have already been fixed.
 # Build 5.11anb
 - ~~Animated upgrade shop items have a box shadow when hovering.~~
 - ~~!
 The player's offline CpS percentage has a huge decimal depending on how many employees are owned.~~